 - Have there been any major changes, new baby, pet, partner moved in or left home renovations?

 - Any changes to the cat’s routine, such as a caregiver returning to work?

-- Has he lost a family member, another cat, person moved out?
+- Has he lost a family member, another cat, or a family member who moved out?

 - Has a family member, another cat or person moved in?

 - Pay careful attention to when your cat chews his claws, is there a routine, what happened just before the behaviour?

 How to help

 Getting to the bottom of the cause can help you to develop a strategy to assist your cat which typically requires a multimodal approach such as providing routine, addressing inter-cat conflict, reducing stress and enriching the environment.